-- 1 After spending time with users and the problem context, you will have identified both challenges and opportunity areas. - ${\bf 2}\,$ For each challenge, write a "Ways of..." statement. - "We need ways of reducing wait times for urgent cases." - 3 Sort the "Ways of..." statements into groups that might share similar types of solutions. - 4 A group of similar "Ways of..." statements might suggest an overall approach to a solution. - 5 Reflect and discuss which "Ways of..." groupings seem the most promising. - 6 Seed your brainstorm sessions with these "Ways of..." statements to generate many possible ideas.
+- 3 Sort the "How might we..." statements into groups that might share similar types of solutions. - 4 A group of similar "How might we..." statements could suggest an overall approach to a solution. - 5 Reflect and discuss which "How might we..." groupings seem the most promising. - 6 Seed your brainstorm sessions with these "How might we..." statements to generate many possible ideas.

-Focus on a user-centered mindset-"users need ways of..."
+Focus on a user-centered mindset-"How might users...?"

 If you find yourself with too many, edit ruthlessly.
-Just a few "ways of ..." statements should generate hundreds of ideas.
+Just a few key "how might we..." statements should generate hundreds of ideas.